codeforamerica/court.atlantaga.gov/_posts/static/2015-01-26-warrant-amnesty-program-intro.md

 For a limited time only the Municipal Court of Atlanta is offering warrant amnesty as a goodwill gesture to individuals who face arrest and other penalties due to a past failure to appear (FTA) at court.

-Under the program outstanding warrants issued before <b>November 18, 2014</b> will be set aside and the associated contempt fees will be waived, thereby allowing individuals to resolve their outstanding court case. <a href="http://court.atlantaga.gov/warrant-amnesty-info/">More...</a>
+Under the program outstanding warrants issued before <b>November 18, 2014</b> will be cancelled and the contempt fee will be waived, thereby allowing individuals to resolve their outstanding court case. <a href="http://court.atlantaga.gov/warrant-amnesty-info/">More...</a>

 <br/><br/>
 <a href="http://dit-webtest-01/drfcc/waf.aspx" target="_blank"><img src="http://dit-webtest-01/drfcc/img/ro.png" alt="Register" style="width: 50%; height: 50%"/></a>